Procedure Time60 - 90 min.

 It is an effective solution for cases where very little can be done, within reasonable budgets or time constraints.
 For example, it can treat hereditary or non-hereditary hair loss, or replace a hair transplant procedure, which would otherwise cost thousands upon thousands.
 It can also reduce the appearance of dark under eye circles, which are also often hereditary.

 What can personalized cell therapy with PRP be used for?

 Personalized cell therapy (PCT) with PRP has shown effective results when treating the following conditions:

-- Hair loss, including alopecia
+- Hair loss, including thinning hair

 - Wrinkled or crepey skin on the face, neck, decollete or other areas